-In five-and-a-half fiscal years since these Development Impact Fees were adopted, they have generated about \$7.0 million, including \$2.6 million for transportation, \$1.9 million for parks, and \$2.5 million for affordable housing.
-This includes significant fees paid for the Hyatt Place Hotel, Stanford Health Center, EmeryStation West/Transit Center, and Estrella Vista projects.
-Except for the Estrella Vista affordable housing project at 3706 San Pablo Avenue and a few smaller residential developments, these fees were generated by nonresidential projects.
-Also, the major residential projects that have been approved since these fees took effect have opted to provide affordable units within the developments, so they will not generate Affordable Housing Impact Fees, although they may generate Transportation and Parks and Recreation Impact Fees.
-So far, the only residential projects to pay an Affordable Housing Impact Fee are a one-unit addition at 1056 45th Street that paid a fee of \$28,000, a one-unit addition at 5876 Beaudry Street that paid a fee of \$28,122, and a second unit at 1036 45th Street that paid a fee of \$29,104.
+In the six-and-a-half fiscal years since these Development Impact Fees took effect, they have generated about \$9.1 million, including \$4.1 million for transportation, \$2.4 million for parks, and \$2.6 million for affordable housing.
+This includes significant fees paid for the Hyatt Place Hotel, Stanford Health Center, EmeryStation West/Transit Center, Estrella Vista, AvalonBay Public Market, and Sherwin Williams projects.
+Major residential projects that have been approved since these fees took effect have opted to provide affordable units within the developments, so they have not generated Affordable Housing Impact Fees, although they may have generated Transportation and Parks and Recreation Impact Fees.

 Revenues from the impact fees are being programmed, as appropriate, to fund projects in the Capital Improvement Program, as specified in the adopting resolutions.
-During the past five-and-a-half fiscal years, Transportation Impact Fee funds have been used for the Christie Avenue Bay Trail, Horton Street Traffic Calming, Powell/Doyle Traffic Signal, South Bayfront Bicycle/Pedestrian Bridge, Emeryville Greenway Stanford-Powell, SafeTREC Powell Street Corridor Study, and Transit Center Public Parking projects.
+During the past six-and-a-half fiscal years, Transportation Impact Fee funds have been used for the Christie Avenue Bay Trail, Horton Street Traffic Calming, Powell/Doyle Traffic Signal, South Bayfront Bicycle/Pedestrian Bridge, Emeryville Greenway Stanford-Powell, SafeTREC Powell Street Corridor Study, Transit Center Public Parking, Powell Street Bridge Widening, and Emery Go-Round Shuttle Bus Yard projects.
 Park and Recreation Impact Fees have been used for the Stanford Avenue Park Expansion, Horton Landing Park Expansion, South Bayfront Bicycle/Pedestrian Bridge, and Emeryville Greenway Stanford-Powell projects.
-Affordable Housing Impact Fee funds have been used to help finance the Estrella Vista affordable housing project at 3706 San Pablo Avenue.
+Affordable Housing Impact Fee funds have been used to help finance the Estrella Vista affordable housing project at 3706 San Pablo Avenue, and have been committed to assist the San Pablo Affordable Apartments at 3600 San Pablo Avenue.

 The City Council has also approved three impact fee credits in exchange for the provision of public facilities that could otherwise have been funded from the impact fees.
-These include a credit to the Public Market project for the redesign and expansion of Christie Avenue Park, a credit to the EmeryStation West/Transit Center project for the Transit
+These include a credit to the Public Market project for the redesign and expansion of Christie Avenue Park, a credit to the EmeryStation West/Transit Center project for the Transit Center plaza and platform extension, and a credit to the Sherwin Williams project for construction of a new City park and Greenway extension.
+While these credits have reduced the total revenue into the various impact fee funds, they have resulting in new public facilities without any expense to, or construction activity by, the City.